HIR Academic Writing Contest

 United States

-Students are eligible if they are in grades nine through twelve in any of the fifty states, the District of Columbia, the U.S. territories, or if they are U.S. citizens/lawful permanent residents attending high school overseas.
+Students are eligible if they are in grades seven through twelve in any of the fifty states, the District of Columbia, the U.S. territories, or if they are U.S. citizens/lawful permanent residents attending high school overseas.

 International

-Students in countries outside of the United States are also welcome to submit.
+Students in countries outside of the United States (grades 7-12) are also welcome to submit.
 Submissions are expected to be written in English and with traditional American spelling.
 For more information on submissions in your country, please contact contest@hir.harvard.edu